Low German: Germany

 After mass education in Germany in the 19th and 20th centuries, the slow decline which Low German had been experiencing since the end of the Hanseatic League turned into a free fall.
 The decision to exclude Low German in formal education was not without controversy, however.
 On one hand, proponents of Low German advocated that since it had a strong cultural and historical value and was the native language of students in northern Germany, it had a place in the classroom.
 On the other hand, High German was considered the language of education, science, and national unity, and since schools promoted these values, High German was seen as the best candidate for the language of instruction.

 Initially, regional languages and dialects were thought to limit the intellectual ability of their speakers.
-When historical linguists illustrated the archaic character of certain features and constructions of Low German, this was seen as a sign of its "backwardness."
+When historical linguists illustrated the archaic character of certain features and constructions of Low German, this was seen as a sign of its "backwardness".
 It was not until the efforts of proponents such as Klaus Groth that this impression changed.
 Groth's publications demonstrated that Low German was a valuable language in its own right, and he was able to convince others that Low German was suitable for literary arts and was a national treasure worth keeping.

 Through the works of advocates like Groth, both proponents and opponents of Low German in formal education saw the language's innate value as the cultural and historical language of northern Germany.
 Nevertheless, opponents claimed that it should simply remain a spoken and informal language to be used on the street and in the home, but not in formal schooling.
 In their opinion, it simply did not match the nationally unifying power of High German.
 As a result, while Low German literature was deemed worthy of being taught in school, High German was chosen as the language of scholarly instruction.
 With High German the language of education and Low German the language of the home and daily life, a stable diglossia developed in Northern Germany.
 Various Low German dialects are understood by 10 million people, but many fewer are native speakers.
-Total users of Low German (nds) are approximately 2.5 million, with 300,000 native speakers in Brazil and 1,000 in Germany as of 2016.

 The KDE project supports Low German (nds) as a language for its computer desktop environment, as does the GNOME Desktop Project.
 Open-source software has been translated into Low German; this used to be coordinated via a page on SourceForge, but as of 2015, the most active project is that of KDE.